Planful vs Workday Adaptive Planning: Complete Comparison for FP&A Teams

 Planful

-Planful is a cloud FP&A platform known for usability, fast deployment, and strong reporting.
-It's designed for finance teams that want robust budgeting, forecasting, and reporting without the complexity or overhead of an enterprise EPM platform.
-It's heavily adopted in the mid-market (200–5,000 employees) and excels when finance doesn't have dedicated modelling engineers.
+Planful is a cloud FP&A platform known for usability, fast deployment and strong reporting.
+It's designed for finance teams that want robust budgeting, forecasting and reporting without the complexity or overhead of an enterprise EPM platform.
+It's heavily adopted in the mid-market (200–5,000 employees) and excels when finance doesn't have dedicated modeling engineers.

 Ideal for: